hbctraining/Pseudobulk-for-scRNAseq/lessons/07_functional_analysis_pseudobulk.md

 **Exercise**

-Now that we have run through functional analysis with the results from Pseudobulk DE, let's see what results we derive from the DGE lits from our [FindMarkers DE analysis](02_DEanalysis_using_FindMarkers.md).
+Now that we have run through functional analysis with the results from Pseudobulk DE, let's see what results we derive from the DGE lists from our [FindMarkers DE analysis](02_DEanalysis_using_FindMarkers.md).

-1. Create a signifincat DE genes data frame with an added fold change criteria to reduce the gene list size.
+1. Create a significant DE genes data frame with an added fold change criteria to reduce the gene list size.
 You can do this by running the code below:

 ```r
 sig_fc_dge <- dge_vsm %>% dplyr::filter(p_val_adj < 0.05,  abs(avg_log2FC) > 1)
 ```

 2. Use this gene list to run over-representation analysis.
 Be sure to separate genes into up- and down-regulated first.
 What are the top terms enriched among up-regulated genes?
-What are the top terms enriched among up-regulated genes?
+What are the top terms enriched among down-regulated genes?

 3. How do these results compare with what we observed from the Psedubulk DE functional analysis?

 ***

 ## Resources for functional analysis
 In this lesson we reviewed two different approaches for functional analysis and demonstrated the with the use of the clusterProfiler package.
-Note, that there are numerous other options out there, including the use of web-based tools.
+Note that there are numerous other options out there, including the use of web-based tools.
 Below we list a few tools that we are familiar with:

 * g:Profiler - http://biit.cs.ut.ee/gprofiler/index.cgi
 * DAVID - https://david.ncifcrf.gov